 Eng.
 Abdul Sattar bin Mohammed Al Murshidi is a member of the Board of Directors.
-He is the Chairman of the Investment Committee of the Board, a member of the Credit Committee of the Board, a member of the Nomination & Remuneration Committee of the Board and a member of the Strategy, Merger, I.T & Transformation Committee of the Board.
-He has a successful career with Petroleum Development Oman (PDO) over the past 25 years in the fields of Well Drilling, Corporate Appraisal & Management Information, Corporate Technology Management and Business Support Management.
+He is a member of the Board Credit Committee, a member of the Board Nomination & Remuneration Committee and Chairman of the Board Strategy, Merger, IT & Transformation Committee.

+He has a successful career with Petroleum Development Oman (PDO) over the a period of 25 years in the fields of Well Drilling, Corporate Appraisal & Management Information, Corporate Technology Management and Business Support Management.
+Eng.
+Abdul Sattar holds a Bachelor of Civil Engineering.

-7.8 Mr. Zakariya Mubarak Al Zadjali - Director
+Mr. Zakariya Mubarak Al Zadjali - Director

 Mr. Zakariya Mubarak Al Zadjali is a member of the Board of Directors.
-He is a member of the Audit Committee of the Board, a member of the Risk Committee of the Board, a member of the Capital & Funding Committee of the Board, a member of the Nomination & Remuneration Committee of the Board and a member of the Strategy, Merger, and I.T & Transformation Committee of the Board.
-He has over 25 years' experience in financial management, sourcing logistics, supply chain management and vendor development.
-Presently he holds the position of Budget Controller in Ministry of Defence.
+He is a member of the Board Audit Committee, Chairman of the Board Nomination & Remuneration Committee, and a member of the Board Strategy, Merger, IT & Transformation Committee.
+He has over 26 years' experience in financial management, sourcing logistics, supply chain management and vendor development.
+Presently in Ministry of Defence.
 Mr. Zakariya holds a Bachelor of Science in Military Sciences.

-7.9 Mr. Hamdan Abdul Al Hafidh Al Farsi - Director
+Mr. Hamdan Abdul Al Hafidh Farsi - Director

 Mr. Hamdan Abdul Al Hafidh Farsi is a member of the Board of Directors.
-He is also the Chairman of the Audit Committee of the Board.
-He currently holds the post of Director of Risk Management at Public Authority for Social Insurance (PASI) & Director of National Gas SAOG.
+He is also the Chairman of the Board Audit Committee.
 He has a wealth of experience extending for 20 years in Finance, Internal Audit and Risk Management.
 Mr. Hamdan Al Farsi holds a bachelor and master degrees in Accountancy.